 About

-Karl Sebire is a consultant, educator, and thought leader at the intersection of technology and learning.
-As a sessional academic at the University of Melbourne, Australia's premier research institution, he brings cutting-edge academic insights to his work.
+Karl Sebire is a consultant and thought leader at the intersection of technology, learning, and human behaviour.
+He currently works as Director of Learning Design & Innovation within the Vice Chancellor's Office at Australia's leading university.
+Additionally, as a sessional academic at the University of Melbourne, he brings cutting-edge academic insights to his work.
 With over two decades of experience in independent schools across the UK and Australia, and as a board member of ADHD Australia, Karl blends theoretical knowledge with practical expertise

 An internationally published author and sought-after commentator, Karl offers a nuanced perspective on our complex relationship with technology.
 His engaging keynotes, seminars, and workshops have been presented to audiences worldwide, addressing pressing issues faced by parents, educators, and learners in the Digital Age.